From just too weird to just too twee, ALWYN VILJOEN experiments with the best possible cures for male menopause

 With the tyres placed as far apart as the corners allow, and the suspension seemingly designed at the same time God did the hummingbird, this Peugeot just soaks up the ugliest bumps, and instinctively noses out the right line through the apex.

-The hard riding Mini Cooper Coupe is absolutely exclusive,
+The hard riding Mini Cooper Coupe is absolutely exclusive, but brace yourself for a lot hate. |

 The car that doesn’t so much nose out the apex as slobbers all over it like a bulldog, is the Mini Cooper Coupe.
 Never have I driven a more gloriously pointless vehicle but — and this is an important but — the Cooper Coupe is so rare, it still turns heads a year after launch, and will do so ad infinitum.